kleinerman/dobie/docs/front_end_specs.rst

 The user should select the organization and the person which its accesses will be added, edited or removed.
 In the right side of the screen, the access of the person will be shown with the description of the passage and a checkbox will shown if the access is for all days of weeks.

-To get all accesses of an specific person to show them in the right side the following method should be sent to the server:
+For the first screen, to get all accesses of an specific person to show them in the right side the following method should be sent to the server:

 **Method:** GET